Jawaharlal Institute of Postgraduate Medical Education and Research

-The Jawaharlal Institute of Postgraduate Medical Education & Research (JIPMER) (originally known as Institut Jawaharlal de formation et de recherche médicales postdoctorales) is a medical school located at Pondicherry, the capital of the Union Territory of Puducherry, in India.
+The Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) is a medical school located in Pondicherry, India.
 JIPMER is an Institute of National Importance (INI) and a tertiary care referral hospital.
-It is under the direct administrative control of the Ministry of Health and Family Welfare, and Indian Government, with autonomy to run its internal administration.
-JIPMER is an Institute of National Importance and a tertiary care referral hospital.
+It is under the direct administrative control of the Ministry of Health and Family Welfare, and Government of India, with autonomy to run its internal administration.

-JIPMER currently has over 300 faculty members, over 700 resident physicians and over 800 nursing, administrative and support staff.
+JIPMER currently has over 300 faculty members, over 700 resident physicians and over 800 nursing, administrative, and support staff.
 It admits 249 undergraduate students and 200 postgraduate students annually.

 History

-1823: The erstwhile French India established the L'Ecole de Médecine de Pondichéry to train French citizens in Pondichéry.
-It was one of the earliest institutions of tropical medicine and the teaching staff consisted of surgeons and doctors of the French navy and troupes coloniales.
+1823: The erstwhile French India established the École de Médecine de Pondichéry to train French citizens in Pondichéry.
+It was one of the earliest institutions of tropical medicine.
+The teaching staff consisted of surgeons and doctors of the French navy and troupes coloniales.
 Students who were trained here were granted a diploma called Médicin Locale that allowed them to practice medicine in the colonial territories.
-The college then was located in the heart of the Pondicherry, opposite Le place de Gaulle, which is now the Legislative Assembly Hall.
+The college then was located in the heart of the Pondichéry, opposite the place de Gaulle, which is now the Legislative Assembly Hall.

 1956: Following the de jure transfer of Puducherry to India in 1956, the Government of India took over the college and renamed it as Medical College, Pondicherry.
 For a short period, this was also called the Dhanvantri Medical College.